Skip to main content

 Can a relationship make you lose your sense of self?

 Yes, and it tends to happen through good intentions rather than bad ones.
 You accommodate, compromise, prioritize the relationship, and gradually the habit of putting the relationship first becomes indistinguishable from not having your own needs at all.
-It's not usually one person's fault.
-It's a pattern that develops when neither person is actively watching for it.
+It is not usually one person's fault.
+It is a pattern that develops when neither person is actively watching for it.

 Related conversations